ParentJA/taxi/README.md

         self.assertEqual(TripSerializer(trip).data, response.data)
 ```

+We leverage the use of the handy `get_absolute_url()` function on our `Trip` model to identify the location of our `Trip` resource.
+We expect to get the serialized data of a single trip and a success status.

-Of course, we first create a failing test.
+Of course, we create a failing test to begin.

 ```bash
 $ python manage.py test trips.tests
 ```

-We expand our existing `TripView` with two new fields to identify the model field to use for the lookup.
+Supporting our new functionality is as easy as adding two variables to our `TripView`.
+The `lookup_field` variable tells the view to get the trip record by its `nk` value.
+The `lookup_url_kwarg` variable tells the view what named parameter to use to extract the `nk` value from the URL.

 **trip/apis.py**